Martindale–Brightwood, Indianapolis

 Martindale–Brightwood is a historic neighborhood located on the near northeast side of Indianapolis, Indiana.
-It is bounded by 30th Street, Massachusetts Avenue, 21st Street, Sherman Drive, the Northfolk Southern Railroad tracks, and the Monon Trail.
+It is bounded by 30th Street, Massachusetts Avenue, 21st Street, Sherman Drive, the Norfolk Southern Railroad tracks, and the Monon Trail.

 History

 Martindale-Brightwood is a combination of two originally distinct neighborhoods, Martindale and Brightwood, both dating back to the 1870s and both being defined early-on by their proximity to railroads.
 The two were linked to one another in 1992 with the formation of the Martindale-Brightwood Community Development Corporation.
 It is one of Indianapolis' oldest neighborhoods.

 Brightwood

 Brightwood was platted in 1872 and incorporated as an independent municipality in 1876.
 Founding members of the municipality included Clements A. Greenleaf (manufacturer), John L. Mothershead (manufacturer), William D. Wiles (merchant), and Daniel H. Wiles (merchant).
 Before its annexation by Indianapolis in 1897, Brightwood developed into a small town.
 In 1889 it housed nearly 4,900 Hoosiers.
 Brightwood was initially a thriving railroad center populated by mostly white immigrants, many of which were first-generation Americans born in Germany and Ireland.